 Having sex when on chemotherapy

 I am having chemotherapy and am worried it may be harmful to my husband during sex.
-Do chemicals get passed on during intercourse, including oral sex and kissing?
+Do chemicals get passed on during intercourse?

 It is not known for sure whether or not chemotherapy drugs can be passed on through semen or secretions from the vagina.
-But it has been suggested that chemotherapy can get into vaginal fluids.
-Because of this doctors advise people to use a barrier method of contraception, such as condoms, femidoms or dental dams) during sex while having treatment.
+Because of this doctors advise people to use a barrier method (such as condoms, femidoms or dental dams) during sex while having treatment.
 This applies to vaginal, anal or oral sex.

 Remember – it is important to avoid pregnancy when on chemotherapy because of the risk that these drugs could cause harm to a developing baby.
 Your doctor will tell you how long it is advisable to wait before trying to get pregnant after chemotherapy.